jupyterhub/jupyterhub/examples/service-announcement/README.md

 the user who posted the announcement is recorded in the `user` field.

 To clear the announcement text, send a DELETE request.
-This has the same permissionOnly admin users can do this.
+This has the same permission requirement.

     $ curl -X DELETE -H "Authorization: token <token>"                        \
         https://.../services/announcement/